NomiChirps/tplp2/README.md

 Put the RP2040 into bootloader mode by holding BOOTSEL while pressing RESET.
 Copy the .uf2 file to the USB mass storage device that appears.

 # TODO
+- [ ] (still got a bug) use DMA for the Sharp LCD driver, just for funsies
 - [ ] create a lint.sh or something. to cover cc and bzl files
 - [ ] figure out how to track TODO/FIXME/XXX in IDE
-- [ ] use DMA for the Sharp LCD driver, just for funsies
 - [x] organize source code under src/
-- [ ] refer to FreeRTOS headers with a prefix, if possible
+- [x] (it's not possible, i decided) refer to FreeRTOS headers with a prefix, if possible
 - [ ] Vendor all 3rd party libraries
 - [ ] Tune FreeRTOS
   - [ ] audit FreeRTOSConfig.h